Welcome to Integrative Physical Therapy Services

 in Bellingham, Washington

 Founded in 2004 by Ed and Elizabeth Deboo, PT’s,Integrative Physical Therapy Services is Bellingham & Whatcom County’s choice for Structural Manual Therapy.
 What is Structural Manual Therapy?
 We specialize in the treatment of both the pediatric and adult population.
 Please be aware that as of October 1st, 2016, we will no longer bill any insurance companies.
 Payment at the time of service would be greatly appreciated.
 We accept cash, credit card, and check.
-We charge $110 for a 1 hour Initial Evaluation and $80 for 45 minute follow up visits.
-Please note that our rates for a “follow up” visit will be $85 from April 1,2017~ thanks.
+We charge $110 for a 1 hour Initial Evaluation and $85 for 45 minute follow up visits~ thank you!

 Make sure you check out our You Tube channel to learn about posture, stretching, strengthening and much more.